tanielfranklin/NMPC_PINN/pinn/readme.md

 The notebook main.ipynb demonstrates the model capability during free prediction <br>
 <br>
+Routines to train with Adam and L-BFGS optimizers
+<br> Routines to restores model trained previously

 Feel free to contribute with the software improvements.